 "Yes, but do I still have a body to go back to?"
 I asked, sounding more desperate than I wanted to.

 "Your body is waiting.
 We summoned you to show you that life is a game.
 Therefore, you should not worry.
 There will be many chances to set what went wrong aright.
 And to show you that your Fate will always help you, no matter the role of the dice."
-I looked at The Group of Eight and felt a profound gratitude that someone was running the show.
-I was going to ask if I could return to my body when I awoke and found myself in bed.
+I looked at The Group of Eight and felt a profound gratitude sweep over me that someone smarter than me was running the show.
+I was going to ask if I could return to my body when before I could ask, I awoke and found myself in bed.

 And that is how it happened, how I met my Fate.
-Whether it was a dream, or I died in my sleep and came back, I will never know for sure.
-But since it happened, in times of trouble I remember what I was told-that our circumstances are no more important than a roll of the dice to see how we will respond and what we will choose.
-I try and keep in mind that life is a game of consciousness that we will play over and over again until we get it right.
+Whether it was a dream, or I died in my sleep and came back I will never know for sure.
+But in times of trouble, I remember what I was told-that life is a game of consciousness that we will play until we get it right.
 So, lighten up.

 Monday, September 23, 2024